DelphinusLab/zkwasm-book/c2_advance/README.md

-# Build a rollup application
+# Build a Rollup Application

 This document is suppose to be a complete reference for ZKWASM users that would like to make their own rollup application.
 Following topics will be covered: